 Q: Can you borrow against a SEP-IRA?

-Again, not really, but you are able to remove money and then replace it within 60 days.
-The IRS makes it difficult to do this because a SEP-IRA, much like the other IRAs on this list, is intended to help cover your retirement expenses, not fund short-term goals.
+No, but once again, you can remove money and then replace it within 60 days.
+Much like the other IRAs on this list, a SEP-IRA is intended to help cover your retirement expenses, not fund short-term goals.
 If you do choose to remove money, you'll need to ensure all of it is paid back within a 60-day period to avoid taxes and penalties.

 Q: Can you borrow against a traditional IRA?